 There are entire fields of practice devoted to both of these areas, so this blog post is obviously not intended to be comprehensive, but if I had an assessment wish, it might be to stop referring to program evaluation as assessment.
 The National Council on Measurement in Education (NCME) defines assessment as “a tool or method of obtaining information from tests or other sources about the achievement or abilities of individuals.
 Often used interchangeably with test” (NCME).
 Most other definitions I’ve found (from our context) point to assessment as a process rather than a tool.
 Why do we do this when there is already a field of research around the process, and it’s called evaluation?

 Thanks to Monica Stitt-Bergh, I was reminded of just how much we (in assessment) could benefit from understanding more about the field of evaluation.
 The Centers for Disease Control define their program evaluation process as “a systematic way to improve and account for public health actions [involving] procedures that are useful, feasible, ethical, and accurate” (CDC Website).
-The W. K Kellogg Foundation’s evaluation handbook outlines a philosophy of evaluation stating that the purpose of evaluation is not as an accountability measuring stick, “but rather as a management and learning tool” (2004, p.3).
+The evaluation handbook of the W. K. Kellogg Foundation outlines a philosophy of evaluation stating that the purpose of evaluation is not as an accountability measuring stick, “but rather as a management and learning tool” (2004, p.3).
 Sometimes viewed as a process applied only at the end of a project, the Kellogg Foundation outlines an evaluation process that very much resembles the assessment process followed at many institutions (Kellogg, 2004).

 As an example of the confusion the multiple definitions can cause, recently, I was working on writing an institutional Assessment Strategy Handbook.
 For the purpose of the handbook, I did not wish to outline our program review (evaluation) process.
 I wanted to focus on assessment of learning.
 The audience for the handbook includes faculty who are new to the assessment committee and faculty serving as assessment fellows to their schools.
 I thought it would be helpful for them to know our own institutional perspectives on constructing and aligning meaningful learning outcomes; aligning learning activities with learning outcomes; ideas for demonstrations of learning; structuring group work for valid assessment; and methods for providing learners with valuable feedback.
 These were the guiding topics for my Assessment Strategy Handbook research.